Human Language: Nature Vs. Nurture

 Language in Animals

 How are we different from animals?
 Is the reason a dog cannot talk, because they do not have the vocal tract, or is it solely the cognitive ability?
-A parrot has the capability to talk, but not the intellect.
-They are able to acquire the ability to speak like humans, but they are unable to switch the word Susie from Polly.
+A parrot can talk, but not the intellect.
+They can acquire the ability to speak like humans, but they are unable to switch the word Susie from Polly.
 For instance, if a parrot knew how to say, "Polly wants a cracker," it will not know to say "Susie," just because its name is Susie.
 Or to say seeds instead of a cracker.
 It will only know to say, "Polly wants a cracker."

-Even looking at animals that are more similar to humans, such as monkeys.
-Monkeys are able to communicate, but not completely the same as a person.
+They are even looking at animals that are more similar to humans, such as monkeys.
+Monkeys can communicate, but not completely the same as a person.
 They can say many things through sign language, but they have intellectual limitations.
-Like they are unable to fully understand syntax, they are able to make some new sentences, but not with the same complexity that humans can.
+Like they are unable to understand syntax fully, they can make some new sentences, but not with the same complexity that humans can.

 Nature Versus Nurture: The Human Brain